About the blog

 Welcome to the HLF Blog

 The Forum hosts brilliant mathematicians and computer scientists in the historic and scientifically renowned city of Heidelberg.
 Each year, in the last complete week of September, laureates of the Abel Prize, the ACM A.M.
-Turing Award, the ACM Prize in Computing, the Fields Medal and the Nevanlinna Prize are invited to meet 200 selected young researchers from all over the world for a conference week full of inspiration and opportunities.
+Turing Award, the ACM Prize in Computing, the Fields Medal, the IMU Abacus Medal and the Nevanlinna Prize are invited to meet 200 selected young researchers from all over the world for a conference week full of inspiration and opportunities.

 Please also read our ‘Netiquette‘ for discussions between users, guests and editors.

-Picture credit: ©Heidelberg Laureate Forum Foundation
+Image credit: ©Heidelberg Laureate Forum Foundation